DanCasterIt/ROM_images_merger/README.md

 # What does this program
 This program creates a file made of n partitions equally sized and puts in these partitions the files specified in the arguments.
-Blank spaces will be filled with 0xFF values.
+Blank spaces will be filled with 0xFF or 0x00 values.
 The user can choose:
 * which file goes in each partition
 * the lenght of the final image